 - “All good”

-Guys who have options with women aren’t phased by a small rejection.
+Guys who have options with women aren’t phased by a flake.

 No one wants to feel guilt tripped into anything, especially a date, and reacting in a hostile emotional way will always hurt you in the long run.
 You might make her feel guilty and change her mind in the short term, but this type of manipulation will always undermine her attraction for you.